khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

  4. The conflicting app should fail to reinstall.

+For what it is worth, some people have reported that the following application conflicts with Terminal Emulator for Android:

+ + jrummy ROM Toolbox Pro

+So if you happen to have that app installed it might be the problem.

 ### Hey, my bash is vulnerable to the Shellshock bug.
 How do I fix that?

 Shellshock is a security bug in some versions of the bash shell.
 You can test whether your version of